 American artists such as Alexander Calder and Ilya Bolotowsky take up a hefty spot in the art collection – shown along side earlier and contemporary American and European influences such as Adolf Flieshmann and Fredrich Vordemberg-Gilderwart.

 The collection has spilled over into the realms of contemporary glass art, modern ceramics, ethnographic pieces and a lofty collection of electronics inspired by space age design.
-Geometry and adornment is often the core esthetic value.
+Geometry and lack of adornment is often the core esthetic value.

-The Modernist Icon collection often lends pieces out for curatorial purposes.
+The Modernist Icon art gallery and collection often lends pieces out for curatorial purposes.
 Introducing, educating and drawing distinct lines of reference between modern and contemporary visual art and design through pieces – which at their core – were produced to live in the shadow of pop culture and go against the recognized trends and “norms” of everyday society.
 We welcome questions or comments.

 Works on paper

 The most extensive medium in the collection.
 Modernist Icon is young!
 Until the ability to spring on larger, more expensive paintings became a reality prints were what filled the walls.